 Below you'll find answers to (hopefully) everything you're wondering about visiting our vineyard. if something important is missing below, please email or call us, thank you!

 Are Dogs allowed?

 Of course, don't leave poor Fido at home!
-We love our four-legged friends, especially "Irish", the resident winery pup.
-She can often be found wherever there is food.
+We love our four-legged friends, especially "Irish" and "Luca", our resident winery pups.
+They can often be found wherever there is food.
 We do ask that your dogs remain on leashes and that you pick up after your pet, to make it easier we have a conveniently located doggie waste station near our bunny cages on the side of the distillery.
 As an even bigger testament to our love of dogs, your dogs are welcome to join you in the tasting room, if you'd like.
 We do have a community water dish for animals to stay hydrated during the day.

 where is the best place to grab lunch?

 Well, you're in luck!
 While there aren't any restaurant options on Wadmalaw Island, a caterer has offered to provide us with lunch options for all of our guests.
 If you visit us during the week we have fruit and cheese trays to compliment our beautiful wines.
 If you wander over to us on a Saturday, we offer a variety of food available from a local food truck.
 They typically have anything from sandwiches, pizzas, burgers, tacos, nachos, etc. There's something for everyone in your party and it's all made fresh to order.